 Once admitted to the Program, students are issued a letter of acceptance by FU.
 Students use this document to apply for their student visa at the nearest German embassy or consulate.
 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.
 FU's International Students Office provides guidance on how to obtain such documentation.

 During the semester prior to the start of the Program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, and cross-cultural issues.
 FU holds a mandatory orientation for students prior to the beginning of classes.

 Complete and submit the FUB application to the SIS Office of International Programs (OIP) by the specified deadline for the semester in which you intend to study abroad.
 Applicants are required to submit a non-refundable $50 application fee.
 Payment details are included in the online application.
 Students may not apply directly to FU.

 After all applications are received and reviewed, students will then be notified by e-mail from OIP with a decision regarding their nomination for study abroad.

-Once nominated, you will be instructed to complete the FUB application which requires the following information:
+Once nominated, you will be instructed to complete the online FUB application which requires the following information:

 FU makes the final admissions decision and corresponds directly with Program participants regarding all admissions and enrollment matters.